 Easter - what is its history?
 What are the special days, like Palm Sunday, all about?
 What do bunnies and chocolate eggs have to do with it?
 Why does the White House have a tradition of egg-rolling as part of its Easter celebrations?

 Help!
 I have a class and need lots of impromptu speech topics for them to practice with.

-You'll find the topics suitable for middle school and upwards.
+You'll find them suitable for middle school and upwards.
 They're great for public speaking clubs too.